I guarantee there’s a decision you’ve been putting off that, if you postpone it any longer, it is going to cost you dearly.

-While this website is dedicated to providing practical tools for leaders in the trenches (hence why I rarely discuss theology), I would be remiss if I didn’t point out the cost of inaction when it comes to preaching on hard things.
-Every time I preach on what the Bible teaches on homosexuality people literally stand up and storm out of the room.
-People literally get up and leave likes it’s a bad movie.
+While this website is dedicated to providing practical tools for leaders in the trenches (hence why I rarely discuss theology), I would be remiss if I didn’t point out the cost of inaction when it comes to preaching hard things.
+Every time I preach what the Bible teaches about homosexuality, people literally stand up and storm out of the room.
+People literally get up and leave like it’s a bad movie.

 Listen, you must preach the Word (2 Timothy 4:2).
 You must teach on the hard things.
 You must be willing to lose people.
 Over the last year, I’ve preached on what the Bible says about war, terrorism, bakers serving gays in Indiana, guns, Hillary Clinton, Donald Trump, transgenderism, sex, and the worst scourge to face our country in years: country music (Sorry.
 Bad Joke.
 I’m more of a Jack Johnson kind of guy).